minalfatih/Sign-Up/README.md

 ## Welcome! 👋

-This my design for simple sign up page by html, css, bootstrap and js.
+This is my design for simple sign up page by html, css, bootstrap and js.

 The design is responsive for mobile.

 ### Links